What we do, and why we do it…

 Trustee

-I became involved with The Potential Trust because I passionately believe in supporting children with high learning potential and those who have special needs or disabilities as well as being bright (who have DME – Dual or Multiple Exceptionality), especially those who come from low income backgrounds or who are otherwise vulnerable.
+I became involved with The Potential Trust because I passionately believe in supporting children with High Learning Potential (HLP) and those who have special educational needs and/or disabilities (SEND) as well as being bright (which in the UK is called Dual and Multiple Exceptionality, or DME), especially those who come from low-income backgrounds or who are otherwise vulnerable.

 Ron Lewin